 What is 4-H

-4-H empowers youth to reach their full potential working and learning in partnership with caring adults.
+4-H empowers youth to reach their full potential through youth-adult partnerships and research-based experiences.

 We, the youth and adults of the 4-H movement, value: